| September 28, 1996 Knight Ridder/Tribune News Service

 the tunnel was punched through.
 The Waqf denies it made

+such a deal.
 Monday night, Netanyahu gave the go-ahead.
 Work began hours

+later.
+It took less than 60 minutes.
 That morning, the prime minister announced the opening

 triumphantly on a Paris-bound airplane: ``It should have